 Well, when I see five minutes, I go.
 You know, we previewed “Outland” in Texas, and afterwards I flew home with the Warner Brothers jet with Alan Ladd, Jr., the head of the Ladd Company—we made the film for his company, and working with him was great—and he said, ‘I would really like to do your next film.’
 I said, ‘Well, what I would really like to do, is “Outland” because I finally figured out how to do it.’
-And that’s how I felt: if I could just do it again, I would do it so much better.
+And that’s how I felt; if I could just do it again, I would do it so much better.
 If they would have let me, I would have done it again.
 There’s no film that I’ve made when by the end of the film, that I haven’t thought, ‘Ah, I think I can do this properly now, if they’d let me start again.’
 I think the actors wouldn’t believe what they’d hear, but that’s the way it is.

 One of your first films was “Fat Chance” with Michael Caine and Natalie Wood.
 You were a young filmmaker while they were established stars.
 What was that working experience like?

 Well, the film was unsuccessful, except that I got to make it with those two great people.
 It was a comedy and a period movie.
-I thought I would try something different, so I got a guy [Guy Marks] who did a great Humphrey Bogart imitation and I started the film in an alley: you can’t see his face, just this guy, his hat and his trench coat.
-He takes out a cigarette, a wooden match, he lights his cigarette and you see his face.
+I thought I would try something different, so I got a guy [Guy Marks] who did a great Humphrey Bogart imitation, and I started the film in an alley; you can’t see his face, just this guy, his hat and his trench coat.
+He takes out a cigarette, a wooden match, he lights his cigarette, and you see his face.
 He looks like Bogart, he talks the opening credits, and then the camera moves away.
-I remember sitting there during a preview and I heard people sitting in front of me saying, ‘I thought he was dead!’
+I remember sitting there during a preview, and I heard people sitting in front of me saying, ‘I thought he was dead!’
 And I remember thinking, ‘Oh no, that’s not the reaction I wanted to get!’
 [Laughs.]
 But there was no one in the world nicer than Michael Caine and Natalie Wood.
 They were great, great people to work with, and you just got great stories all the time.
 They were the best—I love most of the people I have worked with.
-I remember when we were shooting “Fat Chance,” one day, it was late in the day, the crew was getting tired, and Natalie—a very serious actress, so beautiful—had come out of her trailer to do a scene.
-The whole crew watched her, and I said, ‘Nat, you start here and when you get to that spot, you turn around and you say your line.’
+I remember when we were shooting “Fat Chance,” one day, it was late in the day, the crew was getting tired, and Natalie—a very serious actress, and so beautiful—had come out of her trailer to do a scene.
+The whole crew watched her, and I said, ‘Nat, you start here, and when you get to that spot, you turn around and you say your line.’
 And she said, ‘What’s my motivation for turning there?’
 You could see the whole crew thought, ‘Oh, no!’
 And I said, ‘Well, that’s all the track we have.
 If you keep on walking, you’d be out of the shot.’
 And Natalie turned to me and said, ‘I think I feel it.’
-That’s what I mean, those people are just the greatest to work with.
+That’s what I mean; those people are just the greatest to work with.

 How do you cast your actors?